 The sellers of ICOs are considered money transmitters if they conduct a preferential sale of the ICO to a select group of investors because the seller is the only person authorized to issue and redeem new units of the CVC.
 Other than this, ICOs are typically regulated by the SEC or CFTC.

 SEC and FINRA Issue Joint Statement on Broker-Dealers and Crypto Custody Issues

-This July, the United States Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA) issued a joint statement outlining regulatory compliance for broker-dealers.
+This July, the United States Securities and Exchange Commission (SEC) and the Financial Industry The name of the regulatory agency to which a VASP is registe...
+More (FINRA) issued a joint statement outlining regulatory compliance for broker-dealers.
 According to the statement, an entity that “buys, sells, or otherwise transacts or is involved in effecting transactions in digital asset securities for customers” may be classified as a broker-dealer.
 This would require the entity to comply with financial responsibility rules such as the Customer Protection Rule which “requires broker-dealers to safeguard customer assets and to keep customer assets separate from the firm’s assets, thus increasing the likelihood that customers’ securities and cash can be returned to them in the event of the broker-dealer’s failure.”
 The recent string of crypto hacks highlights the need to ensure strong protection of customers’ crypto assets under custodial care.

 USA Law Makers Explore Numerous New CryptocurrencyRelated Bills